Punktum-dk/dsu-service-specification/README.md

 **domain**

 The domain name which this DS Update pertains.
-The domain name is transferred punycoded.
-This means so called æøå-names are written using the xn-- notation, just as in DNS.
+The domain name is transferred encoded using punycode.
+This means domain name containing danish letters should be written using the `xn--` notation, just as for DNS.
+For allowed characters please see [the DK Hostmaster Name Service specification][DKHMDNSSPEC].

 **keytag1 .. keytag5**